No Off-Season: Managing Allergies Year-Round in Florida

 - Local news weather segments report pollen counts

-- Websites like pollen.com provide detailed forecasts
+- Websites like pollen.com provide detailed local forecasts

-- Many weather apps include allergy information
+- Many weather apps include an allergy or pollen index

 Time Your Outdoor Activities

-- Exercise later in the day or indoors on high-pollen days
+- Exercise later in the day, or indoors, on high-pollen days

-- Stay inside after thunderstorms when mold spores surge
+- Stay inside after thunderstorms, when mold spores surge

 Create an Allergy-Safe Home